pivotal/docs-tap/getting-started.md

 Service Resource Replication automates the replication of core Kubernetes resources -- namely Secrets -- across clusters securely.
-This is mainly used to help support API Projection of Service Resource Lifecycle APIs, such as the RabbitMQ.com API mentioned above.
+This is mainly used to help support API Projection of Service Resource Lifecycle APIs, such as the `rabbitmq.com` API mentioned above.

-Typically, when creating service resources, such as `RabbitMQCluster`, on such APIs, credentials to access the service resource are stored in Secrets.
+Typically, when creating service resources, such as `RabbitmqCluster`, on such APIs, credentials to access the service resource are stored in Secrets.
 If using API Projection then the Secrets containing such credentials are created on the Service clusters, and are therefore not available for apps to consume in application workload clusters.